covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/UserRights/Methods/CheckRightFor Method.md

 #### Return Value

-â¢ TRUE: Action is granted execute permission.
+'¢ TRUE: Action is granted execute permission.
-â¢ FALSE: The action must not be executed by the current user.
+'¢ FALSE: The action must not be executed by the current user.

 Remarks